puskar598/puskar598/README.md

 I'm always open to feedback, suggestions, and learning with others!

-- 📧 Email: your-email@example.com
+- 📧 Email: puskar@example.com *(replace with your real email if you'd like)*
-- 🌐 Portfolio (coming soon!)
+- 🌐 Portfolio: Coming soon!

 ---

 ## ✨ Fun Fact

 I started coding because I love building things that people can interact with online!
-Every line of code is a small step towards becoming a Full Stack Developer 🚀
+Every line of code is a small step toward becoming a Full Stack Developer 🚀

----

-⭐️ *Thanks for visiting my GitHub!
-Feel free to follow or check out my progress!*